The study of human eye malformations: a zebrafish model

 One of the severe impediments to treatment of rare diseases is their rarity.
 As rare conditions, these diseases individually are not a commercially viable market that can support pharmaceutical development.
 This calls for a paradigm shift for the treatment of rare diseases.
 By focusing on the classes of mutations causing these rare inherited diseases, therapies can potentially be developed that are applicable to thousands of disorders.
 This application requests seed funding to develop methods to screen for treatments for the two most common classes of mutations causing rare diseases.

-This microgrant has enabled us to test over 30,000 chemicals for those capable of suppressing nonsense mutations in the yeast screening assay developed the previous year.
+Results - This microgrant has enabled us to test over 30,000 chemicals for those capable of suppressing nonsense mutations in the yeast screening assay developed the previous year.
 This screen identified a single novel active compound, in addition to known aminoglycoside antibiotics.
 Unfortunately, this new compound showed no activity in cell lines bearing nonsense mutations that are derived from patients Schimke immuno-osseous dysplasia and X-linked chronic granulomatous disease.
 We are currently testing the hypothesis that drug combinations may be necessary to achieve efficient nonsense suppression in the yeast model system and in patient-derived cell lines.

 Bringing new genomic technologies into direct patient care